waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - I must be more diligent about immediate data management (notepad, markers, world graph) to avoid cascading errors.

 ### Puzzles
-- **Ilex Forest Farfetch'd:** Suspect this is a sound-based herding puzzle.
-The twigs on the floor likely make noise and scare the Farfetch'd.
-The goal is to approach it without stepping on them.
-Failed attempts so far:
+- **Ilex Forest Farfetch'd:** Ilex Forest Farfetch'd Puzzle:
+- Hypothesis: This is a sound-based *herding* puzzle.
+Stepping on twigs makes noise, causing the Farfetch'd to run in the opposite direction.
+The goal is to strategically make noise to guide it to its owner.
+- Failed Attempts (Total: 4):
-    1. Interacting with the tree at (23, 29).
+    1. Approaching (22, 29) from below and interacting with the tree at (23, 29).
-    2. Approaching (22, 29) from below and interacting.
+    2. Approaching (22, 29) from the left and interacting with the tree at (23, 29).
-    3. Approaching (22, 29) from the left and interacting.
+    3. Approaching (22, 29) from the north without stepping on twigs.
+Did nothing.
+    4. Standing on (22, 29) and interacting with the tree at (23, 29).
+Did nothing.